epfl-ada/ada-2021-project-pyca/ADA_text_Yiming.md

 [^blogs-advertising-local-market]: [Blogs, Advertising, and Local-Market Movie Box Office Performance](https://doi.org/10.1287/mnsc.2013.1732)
 [^predicting-motion-picture]: [Predicting box-office success of motion pictures with neural networks](https://doi.org/10.1016/j.eswa.2005.07.018)

-We explore the important role of the claims about movies from a speaker's quotes in media, and its effect on influencing audiences' decisions to go to cinema around release dates.
-Particularly, we are focused on the proportion of opening revenue (revenue in the first week) in the overall box-office revenue, to measure the financial success of movies.
+We explore the important role of the quotes related to movies in the media, and its effects on influencing audiences' decision to go to the cinema after its release.
+In particular, we are focused on the proportion of opening revenue (revenue in the first week) in the overall box-office revenue, to measure the financial success of movies.

 It is more relevant to examine the effectiveness of a speaker's quotes on the box office revenue.
-We expect that how people talk about movies in media will not generate immediate effect on box office revenue in a very short time period (i.e., within one week after release dates).
+We expect that how people talk about movies in the media will not generate immediate effect on box office revenue in a very short time period (i.e., within one week after release dates).
 More people are interested in going to cinema after the positive reviews has widely spread over a period of time in public.

 In our study, we investigate the following sub-questions:

-* *Does the quantity of quotes from the main film crew provide a boost to box-office revenue ?* *How much does the sentiment polarity of movie related quotes influence the total box-office revenue?* *
+* *Does the quantity of quotes from the main film crew provide a boost to box-office revenue ?*
+* *How much does the sentiment polarity of movie related quotes influence the total box-office revenue ?* *
-* *Does speaking positive in media about a movie result in better box office revenue, even after the opening period?*
+* *Does speaking positively in media about a movie result in better box office revenue, even after the opening period ?*
-* *Which lexicon term about a movie are more likely to be mentioned when it comes to a movie with high revenue after the opening period?*
+* *Which lexicon term about a movie are more likely to be mentioned when it comes to a movie with high revenue after the opening period ?*

 ## Preliminary analysis